 Sunlight is a furling headsail’s worst enemy since the sail lives on the headstay for the whole summer.
-Most cruising sailors protect their sails from the sun with sewn-on leech and foot covers made of acrylic or UV treated Dacron.
-However the combination of constant sun exposure and being dragged across the rigging during each tack, takes a toll on these covers and they wear out rather quickly.
-In addition, they add weight to the back end of the sails they’re on which can reduce their light air performance.
+Most cruising sailors protect their sails from the sun with covers sewn on leech and foot made out of UV resistant material such as Sunbrella or WeatherMaxx.
+However these covers add a lot of weight to the leach of the sail, which makes the sail sag instead of fly well in light air.

 An alternative is the UK Sailmakers genoa sock, which is totally separate from the sail and goes up over the rolled sail at the end of the day.
 The sock gets raised on a separate halyard, and it is zipped around the sail as it is raised.
 Once it is up all the way, the lacing lines are cinched so that the sock fits snuggly around the furled genoa.

 The Jib sock is made out of the same UV-resistant materials as used for mainsail covers and biminis, so you’ll be able to match the boat’s protective covers.

 An extra advantage is that if you buy a new sail that you don't need a new sock.